WordPress/wporg-news-2021/readme.md

 ### Environment management

+These must be run in the project's root folder, _not_ in theme/plugin subfolders.

 * Stop the environment: `yarn run env:stop` or `yarn run wp-env stop`
 * Restart the environment: `yarn run env` or `yarn run wp-env start`
 * Reset the dev site's content: `yarn run env:reset && yarn run env:import`